/ Oct 5

 Step 8: Downward-Facing Dog (Adho Mukha Svanasana)

 Make it your own: An alternative here is a child’s pose.
 Keep your knees on the ground, spread them wide, and sit your hips towards your ankles.
-Stretch the shoulders by extending the arms out in front of you on the floor.
-Spread the fingers.
+Stretch your shoulders by extending your arms out in front of you on the floor, spreading your fingers wide.

 Step 4 half forward fold